-Before every offer is written I will go over all the comparable homes in the area to make sure you aren’t paying too much!
+Before every offer is written I will go over all the comparable homes in the area, pertinent information about the property to make sure you aren’t paying too much!

 Your legal name, the name of the vendor and the legal civic address of the property.

 - Things included

 Any items in or around the home that you think are included in the sale should be specifically stated in your offer.
 Some examples might be window coverings and appliances.

 The closing day is the date you take possession of the home.
 It is usually 30 – 60 days after the date of agreement.
 But, it can be 90 days, or even longer.

 - Request for a current land survey of the property

 After this date the offer becomes null and void — that means it’s no longer valid.

 Other conditions may include a satisfactory home inspection report, a property appraisal, and pre-approval of mortgage financing.
 This means that the contract will become final only when the conditions are met.

 The Acceptance Process-What Happens After You Make an Offer to Purchase?